-Brazil is the 5th largest country in the world, and a 2 weeks trip is barely enough to scratch the surface.
+It’s the 5th largest country in the world, and 2 weeks in Brazil is barely enough to scratch the surface.
 Expecting to see it all in a short time is unrealistic.
-You have to decide beforehand which are Brazil attractions you don’t want to miss.
-And from there, build your Brazil trip.
-Read about my itinerary to some of the most beautiful spots in Brazil.
+You have to decide beforehand which are Brazil’s famous landmarks you don’t want to miss.
+And from there, build your trip.
+Read about my Brazil itinerary to some of the most beautiful places.

-I usually like to leave a considerable amount of improvisation in my travels, but when I eventually decided to visit Brazil, I soon found out that accurate planning was more than an option.
+I usually like to leave a considerable amount of improvisation in my travels, but when I eventually decided to have a vacation in Brazil, I soon found out that accurate planning was more than an option.
 It was a necessity.

 Brazil is a vast and diversified country, and since I had only a limited time, I did a lot of background research.
 First, I read the Lonely Planet Brazil Guide and the Rough Guide to Brazil.
 Then I studied the itineraries of good tour operators.
 At that point, I wrote down a list of the places that were on the top of my wishlist.
-From there, I looked into how to hop from one spot to the other, how much it would take as well as the costs.
+From there, I looked into how to hop from one spot to the other, how much it would take, and the costs.

 Once gathered all the preliminary information, I started to draw my Brazil itinerary, trying to find the right balance to see as much as possible of Brazil in 2 weeks without rushing too much.

 Jump to the relevant section [Show]